mstevetodd/EngineDriver_Home/docs/configuration/preferences.rst

    :scale: 20%
    :align: right

-If you enable this preference |ed| will immediately show all the additional preferences.
+If you enable this preference |ED| will immediately show all the additional preferences.

 Device Preferences
 ------------------